Alabama Power Fees on Solar Challenged - Alabama News

 Alabama Power Fees on Solar Challenged

-MONTGOMERY, Ala.
-(AP) – Environmental groups and homeowners are challenging a fee charged by Alabama Power on customers who use solar panels, or other means, to generate part of their electricity.
+Environmental groups are challenging Alabama Power’s backup capacity fee on customers who use solar panels to produce part of their home electricity.

-Keith Johnston of the Southern Environmental Law Center says the fee discourages people from using solar power.
-He said it is essentially a solar tax.
+The Alabama Public Service Commission held a Thursday hearing on the petition to abolish the fee.

+The petition argues the $5 per kilowatt fee, which amounts to $25 monthly for an average solar array, is unreasonable and discourages people from using solar power.

 (Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)